Best Speech Coaching Apps in 2026

 Pros:

-- Real human feedback from multiple perspectives
+- Human feedback from multiple perspectives -- something no app can fully replicate

-- Structured progression through a defined curriculum
+- Structured progression through a defined curriculum (Pathways program)

 - Decades of proven results